truong25/truong25.github.io/README.md

 # About
 This repository is the result of my learning of HTML and CSS from CodeAcademy's HTML and CSS online courses.
-After each lessons I would try to apply it to this website.
+After each lesson I would try to apply what I just learned to this website.
 This website is designed to be an aid for my YouTube channel, making it more simple for users to navigate.

 I am currently learning JavaScript and will begin integrating what I learned soon.